Outbound sales: definition, process and strategies

 It’s also vital to think about your onboarding and training plans.
 Helping SDRs reach their full potential means roleplaying, critiquing past cold calls and shadowing colleagues.
 Important activities for honing your skills, even if you’ve been in sales for a while.

-The psychological side of sales like anxiety is also important for ongoing training.
+The psychological side of sales, like anxiety, is also important for ongoing training.
 Being an SDR can become repetitive and monotonous, especially during a bad week.

 The right tech stack

-You could know your ICP inside out, have a great team of sales reps to drive pipeline, and still not be successful in outbound sales if your tech stack is bad. 💩
+You could know your ICP inside out, have a great team of sales reps to drive the pipeline, and still not be successful in outbound sales if your tech stack is bad. 💩

 Technology really can help enable, and there’s plenty of outbound sales software to choose from.
 We think, as a minimum, you need…